CoreyCole/zaliql/README.md

 docker-compose -f backend/docker/docker-compose.yml logs -t -f app
 # database
 docker-compose -f backend/docker/docker-compose.yml logs -t -f db
+# NOTE: database logs messages are not output to console
+# ssh into the database container and `cat /var/lib/pgsql/9.6/data/pg_log/logname.log`
 ```

 To ssh into one of the containers using a bash interface: